HOW AN AIRPLANE FLIES?

 Pitch

-Pitch refers to the rotation of the airplane around the lateral or side-to-side axis and you can imagine this motion as the up and down or nose-up and nose-down position of an airplane.
+Pitch is the rotation of an airplane around the lateral or side-to-side axis.
+You can imagine this motion as its nose-up and nose-down position.
 The axis of the pitch or the lateral axis rests above and along the airplane wings.

-When the elevators of the airplane are tilted upwards or skywards, the airplane gets more lift on the wings and less on the tail, so the airplane pitches up (nose-up).
-When the elevators are tilted downwards or earthwards, the airplane gets less lift on the wings and more on the tail, so the airplane pitches down (nose-down).
+When the elevators of the airplane are tilted upwards or skywards, it gets more lift on the wings and less on the tail, so the airplane pitches up (nose-up).
+When the elevators are tilted downwards or earthwards, the airplane gets less lift on the wings and more on the tail, so it pitches down (nose-down).

 Roll

-There are two ailerons located at the back of the aircraft wing, one on each wing and these ailerons are operated for roll.
-The ailerons work opposite to each other, hence when one aileron is raised, the other is lowered.
+There are two ailerons at the back of the aircraft wing, one on each wing.
+These ailerons are operated for roll.
+The ailerons work opposite each other.
+Hence when one aileron is raised, the other is lowered.

-The work of the aileron is to increase the lift on one wing simultaneously reducing the lift on the other wing.
-This makes the airplane roll sideways, and the pilot uses this for turning the airplane.
+The work of the aileron is to increase the lift on one wing and simultaneously reduce the lift on the other wing.
+This makes the airplane roll sideways, and the pilot uses this for its turning.

 The pilot controls the roll of an airplane with its ailerons.
 Ailerons have a hinged construction and are located at the trailing edge of each wing.

 The Yaw and roll of an airplane can be confusing so it is important to distinguish between them.
-Yaw refers to the ‘left and right’ motion of the airplane and roll implies the rocking motion of the airplane (back and forth).
+Yaw refers to its ‘left and right‘ motion and roll implies its rocking motion (back and forth).

 Yaw

-The rudder is located on the tail of an airplane and has a hinged construction and it functions similarly to the rudder of a boat.
-However, unlike a boat, an airplane uses both rudder and ailerons for making a smooth turn.
+The rudder is located on the tail of an airplane and has a hinged construction.
+Its function is similar to the rudder of a boat.
+However, an airplane uses both rudder and ailerons to make a smooth turn.

 The major purpose of the rudder is to offset the drag produced by the lowered ailerons while making a turn.

-Yaw is the rotation of the airplane around the vertical axis and it moves towards left or right depending on the rudder position.
-The pilot controls the yaw of the airplane with the rudder that is located at the tail with hinges.
-Jointly with the ailerons of the airplane, the rudder moves the tail to the left and the right and directs the airplane movement along the vertical axis.
+Yaw is the rotation around the vertical axis and moves towards the left or right depending on the rudder position.
+The pilot controls the yaw with the rudder at the tail with hinges.
+Together with the ailerons, the rudder moves the tail to the left and the right and directs the airplane movement along the vertical axis.

 The pilot does not use the rudder to turn the aircraft during a flight, but it is most efficiently used for controlling the roll axis while making the airplane turn.